stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 The `pox` contract's implementation of contract-caller allowance expirations is broken. `pox-2` should fix this behavior.

+This behavior is not explicitly specified in SIP-007, but is a behavior present in the reference implementation which enables users to allow other principals (e.g. smart contracts) to Stack their STX on their behalf.
+In the `pox` contracts, users can set the principal allowed to do this at any time, and specify the maximum burnchain height for which the authorization will be valid (once this burnchain height passes, the allowance is automatically revoked).

 ### Usecase: Stacking without a Cooldown Cycle

 #### Direct stackers